moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/Details.md

 NOTE:
 When editing Info.plist take care if it is auto-opened in the generic plist editor.
-Generic plist editor shows "CFBundleURLSchemes" as simple "URL Schemes" If user is using the plist editor to create the values and type in URL Schemes, it won't convert that to CFBundleURLSchemes.
+Generic plist editor shows "CFBundleURLSchemes" as simple "URL Schemes".
+If user is using the plist editor to create the values and type in URL Schemes, it won't convert that to CFBundleURLSchemes.
 Switching to the xml editor and user will be able to see the difference.